Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 A career in cryptography can involve various tasks, such as designing and implementing encryption algorithms and protocols, developing software that uses cryptographic techniques, auditing systems for security vulnerabilities or researching new cryptographic algorithms.

 As technology becomes more sophisticated, the need for cryptography professionals will only continue to grow, which means jobs in cryptography may become increasingly available.
-For example, demand for information security analysts is expected to increase by 35% from 2021 to 2031, according to the U.S. Bureau of Labor Statistics.
+For example, demand for information security analysts is projected to grow by 32% from 2022 to 2032, according to the U.S. Bureau of Labor Statistics.

 How to learn cryptography